Last Updated on July 2, 2025

 Credit card fraud is increasing in frequency every day.
 As the internet makes it easier to steal, share and use credit card information, it will continue to do so.
 Unfortunately, because so many credit card fraud cases involve anonymous internet activities, many people are wrongly charged with this crime.
 In many cases, police begin to accuse anyone who may have had access to sensitive credit card information, even if that person has never committed a crime in their life.
-Anyone charged with credit card fraud or being investigated for the crime should immediately contact a skilled criminal defense lawyer.
+Anyone charged with or being investigated for credit card fraud in Vista or the rest of San Diego should immediately contact a skilled criminal defense lawyer.

 California state penal code 484(g) (PC) covers the majority of credit card fraud crimes.
 Under this law, gaining access to money, services, or goods through the use of a stolen, fake, forged, expired, or otherwise invalid credit or debit card is illegal.
-Those who break this law will not be charged with 484(g) (PC) but with either petty or grand theft.
+Those who break this law will not be charged with 484(g) (PC) but with either petty or grand theft based on the value of the goods.

 If the goods are valued at more than $950, you will instead face grand theft charges.
 This offense is a wobbler, which can be charged as a misdemeanor or felony.
 Misdemeanor penalties include up to one year in jail and $1,000 in fines, whereas felony grand theft is punishable by up to 3 years in prison.
 A skilled criminal defense lawyer can be critical in helping to ensure those facing credit card charges involving more than $950 worth of stolen property will only face misdemeanor charges.
 In many cases, an attorney can negotiate grand theft charges down to petty theft.